hybridauth/hybridauth/README.md

 HybridAuth repository is made up of several projects:

-- **HybridAuth Core library** includes OpenID, Facebook, Twitter, LinkedIn, MySpace, Google, Yahoo, Windows Live, Foursquare and AOL.
+- **HybridAuth Core library** includes OpenID, Facebook, Twitter, LinkedIn, Google, Yahoo, Windows Live, Foursquare and AOL.
 - **The additional providers project** contains many others services which you may want to use,
 - **Examples and demos** contains five working examples for you to test,